Insights & Updates

 Overall, guests were relatively satisfied with the execution of the LTO, indicating a higher satisfaction in “Execution” than “Value”.

 It’s important to measure the operational complexity of LTOs.
-Of all the three variations, Pesto Pizzazz is the least likely to be modified, whereas Fig & Feta is the most likely to be modified.
+Of all the three variations, Pesto Pizzazz is the least likely to be modified, whereas Fig and Feta is the most likely to be modified.

 Guest’s Willingness To Recommend